History of role-playing games: Wargames

-Late 1960s to early 70s: fantasy elements and the dawn of Tabletop RPGs
+Late 1960s to early 70s: fantasy, wargaming, and the dawn of TTRPGs

 In the late 1960s, fantasy elements were increasingly used in wargames.
 Linguist M. A. R. Barker began to use wargame-like sessions to develop his creation Tékumel.
 In 1970, the New England Wargamers Association demonstrated a fantasy wargame called Middle Earth at a convention of the Military Figure Collectors Association.
 Fantasy writer Greg Stafford created the board wargame White Bear and Red Moon to explore conflicts in his fantasy world Glorantha, though it did not see publication until 1974.
 A wargame session was held at the University of Minnesota in 1969, with Dave Wesely as the moderator, in which the players represented single characters in a Napoleonic scenario centering on a small town named Braunstein.
 This did not lead to any further experimentation in the same vein immediately, but the ground had been laid.
 It actually bore greater resemblance to later LARP games than what would conventionally be thought of as a role-playing game.
 Wesely would, later in the year, run a second "Braunstein," placing the players in the roles of government officials and revolutionaries in a fictional banana republic.

 Gary Gygax and Jeff Perren of Lake Geneva's wargaming society developed a set of rules for a late medieval milieu under the influence from Siege of Bodenburg.
 This unusual wargame saw publication in 1971 under the name Chainmail.
 Although Chainmail was a historical game, later editions included an appendix for adding fantasy elements such as wizards and dragons.
 The two games, one of Wesely's along with the Chainmail ruleset, would be used partially by Dave Arneson who was a participant to Wesely's sessions, to focus his ideas regarding a fantasy realm known as Blackmoor, and by 1971, Arneson would be running what could be conventionally recognized as a role-playing game based on his Blackmoor world.

 Blackmoor contained core elements that would become widespread in fantasy gaming: hit points, experience points, character levels, armor class, and dungeon crawls.
 Like the wargames it grew from, Blackmoor used miniature figures and terrain grids to illustrate the action.
 The key difference with the Blackmoor games, which allowed it to become a game distinct from the wargame-based Braunsteins, was the ability of the players to set their own character goals, in addition to the scenario goals set by Arneson.
 Arneson and Gygax then met and collaborated on the first Dungeons & Dragons game.